-Colon cancer is the third most common cancer diagnosed globally, with more than 1.1 million new cases diagnosed worldwide in 2020.
-CT is a well-established and widely used imaging technology that is used to image cross-sectional "slices" of various parts of the human body.
+Colon cancer is the third most common cancer diagnosed globally, leading to almost one million deaths per year.
+CT is a well-established and widely used imaging technology that images cross-sectional "slices" of various parts of the human body.
 While the increased image quality and number of cross-sectional slices per scan offered by CT provides valuable diagnostic information, it adds to the challenge of managing and interpreting the large volume of data generated.
 CT Colonography ("CTC") is a less invasive technique for imaging the colon when screening for cancer than a traditional colonoscopy.
 However, the process of reading a CTC exam can be lengthy and tedious as the interpreting physician is often required to traverse the entire length of the colon multiple times.
 CAD technology can play an important role in improving the accuracy and efficiency of reading CTC images by automatically identifying and highlighting polyps that can progress into cancer.